gyselroth/docxBox/README.md

 * List meta data of DOCX
 * Modify meta data of DOCX
 * Replace images in DOCX
+* Replace string in DOCX text
 * Unzip files from DOCX: all files, only media files
 * Zip files in given path into new DOCX

 ### Planned Features

-* v0.0.1: Replace occurrences of string(s) in DOCX text
 * v0.0.2: Generate and insert/replace more complex DOCX markup elements (merge-fields, tables)
 * v0.1.0: Batch process sequences of manipulation operations
 * v0.1.0: Add optional configuration options via environment vars